fjantunen/sev1/index.md

 **Resilience** means being honest about what breaks, why, and what to do when it breaks again.

-It’s about graceful degradation, fast recovery, and human readiness.
+It's about graceful degradation, fast recovery, and human readiness.

 Resilient teams: